AuraOfDivinity/mnfst-docs/auth.md

     // Login as User entity.
     await manifest.login('users', 'user@example.com', 'password')

-    // Then all following requests will have the authorization token in its header until logout. const example = await manifest.from('restricted-resource').find()
+    // Then all following requests will have the authorization token in their header until logout. const example = await manifest.from('restricted-resource').find()
     ```